AhmedElGarhy1/lms-saas-backend/docs/FRONTEND_WEBSOCKET_INTEGRATION.md

 ### Authentication Flow

 1. Client connects to WebSocket endpoint with token
-2. Backend validates token via `WebSocketAuthGuard`
-3. If valid: connection established, user ID stored in socket data
+2. If valid: connection established, user ID stored in socket data
-4. If invalid: connection rejected with error message
+3. If invalid: connection rejected with error message

 ---